 You can also get the credit if the work was done by a non-profit organisation.
 In this case, the party doing the work does not need to be in the prepayment register.

 You cannot get the tax credit for household expenses if you receive some of the following benefits for the same purpose:

 - child home care allowance

 - private day care allowance

-- financial support for renovations from State funds or from funds of another public body (however, support for heating system conversion does not prevent you from getting the tax credit)
+- financial support for renovations from State funds or from funds of another public body

 - voucher for social and health care services granted by your municipality